RubendeBruin/DAVE-book/beams.md

-### Not a typical FEM (Euler / Bernouilli) beams
+### Not a typical FEM (Euler / Bernouilli) beam

-Users of FEM packages may wonder why a beam element in DAVE is not equal to the typical Bernouilli-Euler beam element this is found in many FEM packages.
+Users of FEM packages may wonder why a beam element in DAVE is not equal to the typical Bernouilli-Euler beam element as found in many FEM packages.
 The reason for that is that FEM packages assume small displacements where DAVE does not.
 The small displacements assumption allow FEM packages to simplify the bending of a beam as the second derivative of the shape function.
+DAVE can not make this assumption.

+### Examples:

+- {doc}`Cantilever beams<DAVE-notebooks/beams>`
+- {doc}`Wire catenaries<DAVE-notebooks/BeamCatenary>`